phalpern/WG21-halpern/vec_policy.md

 within a loop, execution of the logically later iteration can never "get ahead" of the earlier iteration, i.e., it will not execute a later expression than has been executed in an earlier iteration.
-This quality has been formalized in other proposals, and the formalism could possibly be improved, but the purpose of this paper is not to define a vector model in detail, but to leave room for adding a complete vector model in the future.
+This quality has been formalized in other proposals, and the formalism could possibly be improved.
+However, the purpose of this paper is not to define a vector model in detail, but to leave room for adding a complete vector model in the future.

 Up until now, we have not done a good job at motivating the need for this ordering guarantee.
 A recent study of customer code, however, illuminated a set of operations that were vital for taking advantage of vectorization.
-These operations rely on the ordering guarantee as well as other aspects of vector hardware and reinforce the semantics that have been presented and largely agreed-to in the vector loop proposal.
+These operations rely on the ordering guarantee as well as other aspects of vector hardware and reinforce the semantics that have been presented and largely agreed-to in the vector loop proposal, [N3831][].

 Without going into excessive technical detail, here is a short list of some of these operations: